marmari9/tech501-week1/README.md

     * Modified:(untracked,red)
     * Staged: (tracked, added to index, green)
     * committed
 *  After commit we can reveiw all the previous versions.
-Review the difference between between soft and hard git reset.
+Review the difference between soft and hard git reset.